Users need to exchange data

 Define automated Workflows and retention

-The Workflow engine expands these capabilities, enabling administrators to start any kind of actions based on these triggers, for example converting document file types to PDF upon upload by members of a specified group or emailing files put in a specified folder with a given tag to a given mail address.
+The Workflow engine expands the capabilities of auto tagging and File Access Control, enabling administrators to start any kind of actions based on triggers.
+Examples would be converting document file types to PDF upon upload by members of a specified group or emailing files put in a specified folder with a given tag to a given mail address.

 File retention and deletion can also be controlled based on tags set manually or automatically, ensuring legal or practical requirements for the longevity of data lifespans can be enforced.